 Civil War Trust

-Volunteers Needed to Clean Up Civil War Historic Sites: April 7, 2007
+Volunteers Needed to Clean Up Civil War Battlefields and Historic Sites

-CWPT sponsors a hands-on preservation event to spruce up America's hallowed Civil War sites
+CWPT sponsors a hands-on preservation event to spruce up our hallowed Civil War sites on Saturday April 4

 (Washington, D.C.) - The Civil War began as a struggle between armies of untrained but enthusiastic volunteers.
 Seven generations later, another army of volunteers is about to descend on America’s Civil War battlefields – only this horde of dedicated men and women will be armed with paint brushes, trash bags and weed whackers.